Holomorphic forms and non-tautological cycles on moduli spaces of curves: Holomorphic forms and pure weight cohomology

 The lowest-weight component $W_kH^k(X) \subseteq H^k(X)$ is called the pure weight cohomology of $X$; it is a pure Hodge structure containing the classes of all algebraic cycles in $H^k(X)$.
 When $X$ is both smooth and proper, we have $W_kH^k(X) = H^k(X)$.

 More generally, if $\mathbb{V}$ is a polarizable variation of Hodge structures of weight $j$ on a smooth variety $X$, then $H^k(X,\mathbb{V})$ admits a weight filtration with weights bounded in the interval $[k+j,2k+j]$.
-Furthermore, compactly-supported cohomology $H_c^k(X)$ also admits a weight filtration, whose weights are bounded in the interval $[0,k]$.
+Furthermore, compactly-supported cohomology $H_c^k(X,\mathbb{V})$ also admits a weight filtration, whose weights are bounded in the interval $[j,k+j]$.

-We will be particularly interested in the case $X = \M_{g,n}$, which is a smooth Deligne--Mumford stack and therefore $H^k(\M_{g,n})$ has weights in the interval $[k,2k]$.
-We now collect two facts about the pure weight cohomology of $\M_{g,n}$ that we will need in what follows.
+Now, consider the case $X = \M_{g,n}$.
+This is a smooth Deligne--Mumford stack and therefore $H^k(\M_{g,n})$ has weights in the interval $[k,2k]$.
+In this case, the pure weight cohomology of $\M_{g,n}$ is related to the cohomology of the compactification $\Mbar_{g,n}$ as follows.